 - Best For: Outdoor & urban use, 1 DSLR & gear, flexible organization

 - Size & Weight: 13″ x 19.7″ x 8.3″, 6.9 lbs

 - Capacity: 1 DSLR cameras, 6-8 lenses, flash, gear, 14″ laptop, tripod (load capacity: 35 lbs)

 - Compartments: Large storage compartment, removable divider, portable insert box, laptop pouch, side tripod & mini tripod holder, accessory storage

 - Compatibility: Canon, Nikon, Panasonic, Fujifilm, Kodak

-- Extras: Anti-theft buckles, movable dividers, luggage strap, detachable rain cover, convertible into everyday backpack
+- Extras: Anti-theft buckles, movable dividers, luggage strap, detachable rain cover, convertible into EDC backpack

 The Bagsmart anti-theft professional camera backpack is a compact and versatile model that can carry a lot of gear, up to a total of 35 lbs.

 It is equally suited for outdoor and urban use and you can easily convert it into an everyday travel backpack as well.
 The bag is constructed from durable and rugged water repellent 800D polyester, plus you also get a detachable rain cover.

 A smart feature is the anti-theft system: on each side of the backpack, you’ll find adjustable buckle straps.